miracle2k/webassets/examples/no-python/README.rst

 This shows how you might use ``webassets`` outside of a Python project.

-A global script ``webassets`` is installed by the Pyton package.
+A global script ``webassets`` is installed by the Python package.
 In this directory, run::

      $ webasssets -c bundles.yaml build